Alabama Hair Braiding School and Requirements

 Once you're done with training, you need to take your Alabama natural hair stylist license exams: a practical test and a theory test.

-The Alabama natural hair practical exam lasts one hour and 40 minutes and is divided into eight parts:
+The Alabama natural hair practical exam lasts 1.25 hours and is divided into four parts:

 You also need to remove anything you added to the hair.

-The 85-question theory exam is a written test covering sanitation, safety, and natural hair care and services.
+The 85-question theory exam is a 1.5-hour written test covering six topics:

 What Can Natural Hairstylists in Alabama Do?